Montenegro: World War II and Socialist Yugoslavia

 War broke out between Partisans and Chetniks during the first half of 1942.
 Pressured by Italians and Chetniks, the core of the Montenegrin Partisans went to Serbia and Bosnia, where they joined with other Yugoslav Partisans.
 Fighting between Partisans and Chetniks continued through the war.
 Chetniks with Italian backing controlled most of the country from mid-1942 to April 1943.
 Montenegrin Chetniks received the status of "anti-communist militia" and received weapons, ammunition, food rations, and money from Italy.
 Most of them were moved to Mostar, where they fought in the Battle of Neretva against the Partisans, but were dealt a heavy defeat.

-During German operation Schwartz against the Partisans in May and June 1943, Germans disarmed many Chetniks without fighting, as they feared they would turn against them in case of an Allied invasion of the Balkans.
+During German operation Schwarz against the Partisans in May and June 1943, Germans disarmed many Chetniks without fighting, as they feared they would turn against them in case of an Allied invasion of the Balkans.
 After the capitulation of Italy in September 1943, Partisans managed to take hold of most of Montenegro for a brief time, but Montenegro was soon occupied by German forces, and fierce fighting continued during late 1943 and 1944.
 Montenegro was liberated by the Partisans in December 1944.

 Montenegro became one of the six constituent republics of the communist Socialist Federal Republic of Yugoslavia (SFRY).
 Its capital became Podgorica, renamed Titograd in honour of President Josip Broz Tito.
 After the war, the infrastructure of Yugoslavia was rebuilt, industrialization began, and the University of Montenegro was established.
 Greater autonomy was established until the Socialist Republic of Montenegro ratified a new constitution in 1974.